 AKOSH's priority system for conducting inspections is designed to allocate available resources as effectively as possible.
-The Assistant Chief of Enforcement will ensure that inspections are scheduled within the framework of this chapter, that they are consistent with strategic objectives, and that appropriate documentation of scheduling practices is maintained.
+The Chief of Enforcement will ensure that inspections are scheduled within the framework of this chapter, that they are consistent with strategic objectives, and that appropriate documentation of scheduling practices is maintained.

-The Assistant Chief of Enforcement will also ensure that AKOSH resources are effectively distributed during inspection activities.
-If an inspection is of a complex nature, the Assistant Chief of Enforcement with the Chief of OSH's approval may consider utilizing additional AKOSH resources.
+The Chief of Enforcement will also ensure that AKOSH resources are effectively distributed during inspection activities.
+If an inspection is of a complex nature, the Chief of Enforcement may consider utilizing additional AKOSH resources.